smruthi33/Scrape_Data/README.md

   return summary_items
   ```
 * Now, just call the function by passing any search term.
-* If you wish to extract different information from a different website, enter a different url and in you browser (eg: Google Chrome) open, options> More Tools> Developer Tools.
+* If you wish to extract different information from a different website, enter a different url and in you browser (eg: Google Chrome) open, `options> More Tools> Developer Tools`.
 Navigate through the HTML and find the appropriate HTML tags you wish to extract and update it in the code using BeautifulSoup.

 #### 5. Analyze Results in Watson NLU